Tonewoods Explained!

 Rosewood

-Common on electric, bass, and acoustic guitars, rosewood is by far the most widespread fretboard tone wood in circulation, and is the preferred option for the majority of players.
-Although you will find Brazilian rosewood fretboards on a lot of pre-1969s vintage guitars, this type is now very rare and costly.
-Nowadays, most guitars will have a fretboard made of the relatively common and therefore inexpensive Indian rosewood.
-The combination of availability, cost, tonal properties, and uniform dark colour makes ‘Indian’ by far the most popular choice of the two.
+Common on electric, bass- and acoustic guitars, rosewood is by far the most widespread fingerboard wood in circulation, and is the preferred option for most players.
+Although you will find Brazilian rosewood fretboards on many vintage guitars from before the '69's , this type is now very rare and expensive.
+Nowadays, most guitars have a fretboard made of the relatively common and therefore inexpensive Indian rosewood.
+The combination of availability, cost, tone characteristics and uniform dark colour makes ‘Indian’ by far the most popular choice of the two.

 Rosewood is a medium density wood, and is naturally oily.
 This is a useful trait for a fretboard tonewood because it means that it doesn’t require a finish.
 Many players prefer this natural feel of the wood, particularly compared to the feel of woods that require a finish of some kind like maple does.
 Because it is an open pored wood, rosewood will not reflect overtones as much as some of the harder wood alternatives such as maple and ebony and therefore favours the natural fundamental tone of any given note.